 - Be involved in their education.
 Always go to parent’s evenings at school or nursery –and ask teachers what you could do at home that would help them most.

 - Attend sports days and assemblies and make them feel important whenever you possibly can.
-Schedule you work time so you can go to their sports matches, plays and anything else that shows your support for their non-academic skills.
+Schedule your work time so you can go to their sports matches, plays and anything else that shows your support for their non-academic skills.

 - Take them on outings to supplement their learning – museums, art galleries, science museums, etc. but make it interesting – get them to choose their favourite painting or sculpture, set up a quiz or get them to find out five interesting facts about the exhibition.

-- Whenever possible read books to your children (starting at one-day old) or get them to read to you when they are proficient.
+- Whenever possible read books to your children (starting at one-day-old) or get them to read to you when they are proficient.
 Snuggle up beside them and make reading a pleasure.

-For working parents it is essential that you have really good parenting skills, as it can be so difficult if you don’t know how to discipline the children or how to motivate them to behave.
-When the children see little of you, if you don’t give them good attention they will misbehave to get your bad attention.
+For working parents, it is essential that you have really good parenting skills, as it can be so difficult if you don’t know how to discipline the children or how to motivate them to behave.
+When the children see little of you if you don’t give them good attention they will misbehave to get your bad attention.